top of page

 The Best Cooling Foods in Ayurveda (By Category)

-Your diet is one of the fastest ways to lower internal heat.
-When Pitta has you burning up, favor foods that are light, hydrating, and naturally sweet, bitter, or astringent.
-These foods carry the cooling, calming qualities needed to counteract heat.
+Your diet is one of the most effective ways to reduce internal heat.
+When Pitta is elevated, favor foods that are light, hydrating, and naturally sweet, bitter, or astringent.
+These qualities help calm excess heat and restore balance.

 🍌 Juicy Fruits